 A session-length subject normally carries 6 credit points.
 Some schools of the Faculty offer full year (two session) subjects and other subjects which vary from the norm in the number of credit points they carry.
 The minimum number of credit points required is:

-108

-108, plus Honours level program

-108, plus compulsory Education subjects

-132, plus final year research project
+BA awarded at Pass level 108 BA awarded at Honours level 108, plus Honours level program BA DipEd 108, plus compulsory Education subjects BSocSc 120, plus final year research project